 | WiFi |

 | NFC |

 |5.||Olympus E-M10 III||Y||stereo||mono||-||-||micro||2.0||Y||-||-|

 It is notable that the A7S has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-PL9 lacks such a headphone port.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the A7S has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.
+Both the E-PL9 and the A7S have been discontinued, but can regularly be found used on eBay.
+The A7S was replaced by the Sony A7S II, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.